How to buy the best TV

 Just want to see great TVs?
 Log in or sign up to browse all our Best Buy TVs

-With the TV market continually shifting towards larger screens, it's now hard to get a top quality set smaller than 40-inches in size.
+With the TV market continually shifting towards larger screens, there are few top-quality sets smaller than 40 inches.
 However, bear in mind that with TV bezels (the frame around the screen) shrinking, larger sets might not be as big as you think.

-You can use our interactive online tool to find out what size of TV you should buy.
-We also publish size dimensions (depth, height and width) for all TVs that we test, so make sure you check out the Specifications tab in each review to see if the TV you're looking at will actually fit in your living room.
-If space is tight, a huge TV simply might not fit where you want to place it.
+You can use our interactive online tool to find out what size TV you should buy.
+We also publish the dimensions (depth, height and width) for all the TVs we test, so make sure you check out the 'tech spec' tab in each review to see if the TV you're looking at will actually fit in your living room.
+If space is tight, a huge TV simply might not fit where you want to put it.

-Samsung is the market leader in TVs, followed closely by South Korean rival LG, and both have huge ranges going from cheap TVs to super-premium, big screen sets costing thousands of pounds.
-Sony and Panasonic have comparatively smaller ranges, but still have plenty to offer in terms of quality.
+Samsung is the market leader in TVs, followed closely by South Korean rival LG.
+Both have huge ranges going from cheap TVs to premium, big-screen sets costing thousands of pounds.
+Sony and Panasonic have comparatively smaller ranges, but offer a similar span of price and size.

-Aside these four TV giants, there are various fringe brands, such as Toshiba, Sharp and Philips, who have all seen their fortunes rather fade in recent years.
-Finally, a big chunk of the market is taken up by cheap TVs from the supermarkets and own brands, such as Logik (Currys) and Technika (Tesco).
-These TVs generally have low price tags, but usually lack quality when we test them.
+Aside from these four TV giants, there are various fringe brands, such as Toshiba, Sharp and Philips, who have all seen their fortunes fade somewhat in recent years.
+Finally, a big chunk of the market is taken up by cheap TVs from supermarkets and own brands, such as JVC (Currys) and Technika (Tesco).
+These TVs are generally cheap, but the models we've tested usually lack quality.

 For more on this, head to our What is 4K TV? guide.

-However, our expert and independent testing has indicated that the curved effect is minimal at best, and is only really visible if you sit dead straight on while watching the screen (something most people rarely do).
+Despite manufacturers' claims that curved TVs can enhance your viewing experience by 'wrapping' the picture around you, a bit like watching a film at the IMAX cinema, our expert and independent testing suggests otherwise.
+We've found the curved effect is minimal at best, and is only really visible if you sit dead straight on while watching the screen (something most people rarely do).

-Curved TVs still can perform well in our lab overall, but think carefully before buying if one is right for you.
-Bear in mind, too, that if you want to wall mount your TV, a curved model won't sit as flush as a flatscreen will.
-Plus, a curved screen can look a bit odd, or even warped, when viewed on an angle.
+Curved TVs still can perform well in our lab overall, but think carefully about whether one is right for you before you buy.
+Bear in mind, too, that if you want to wall-mount your TV, a curved model won't sit as flush as a flatscreen will.
+Plus, a curved screen can look a bit odd, or even warped, when viewed from an angle.

-When you're ready to upgrade an older set, bear in mind that there are some seasonal trends that could help you bag a bargain.
-We know from tracking prices that June is a great time to buy a new TV as prices tend to be discounted across a wide range of technology products.
-You'll also see heavy discounting on TVs around the key sales periods, such as Black Friday/Cyber Monday in late November and the Boxing Day sales in December.
+When you're ready to upgrade from an older set, bear in mind that there are some seasonal trends that could help you bag a bargain.
+We know from tracking prices that June is a great time to buy a new TV, as prices tend to be discounted across a wide range of technology products.
+You'll also see heavy discounting on TVs around the key sales periods, such as Black Friday/Cyber Monday in late November, and the Boxing Day sales in December.

-Be aware, however, that the sales can involve price cuts on poor quality TVs as retailers try to shift unwanted stock.
-Make sure you check our reviews first before parting with your cash, so you don't up with a bad product.
+Be aware, however, that the sales can involve price cuts on poor-quality TVs, as retailers try to shift unwanted stock.
+Make sure you check our reviews first before parting with your money, so you don't up with a bad product.

-Finally, if you're not too fussed about the latest features, our research has shown that the previous year's TVs can have hundreds of pounds knocked off their price tags in the April to May period.
-This is to make room for the newer models - so shop smart and you can potentially pick up a still fantastic TV at an even better price.
+Finally, if you're not too fussed about the latest features, our research has shown that the previous year's TVs can have hundreds of pounds knocked off their prices in the April-to-May period.
+This is to make room for the newer models - so with a bit of savvy shopping you can potentially pick up a still-fantastic TV at an even better price.